 Wednesday, May 5 from 6-7:30pm via Zoom

-Community members are invited to join a Jane Jacobs inspired community conversation focusing on questions and themes she raised in a seminal 1987 letter to the City about “what Scranton is, has been, and can be.”
-Registration for this special community dialogue event is required at https://www.surveymonkey.com/r/ObserveScranton.
+Community members joined a Jane Jacobs inspired community conversation focusing on questions and themes she raised in a seminal 1987 letter to the City about “what Scranton is, has been, and can be.”

-This special community dialogue event is a part of the Observe Scranton “Jane Jacob’s First City Festival,” a weeklong celebration of Jane Jacobs’s life and legacy.
-The festival events will take place in Scranton, PA and virtually from May 4, 2021 through May 8, 2021.
+This special community dialogue event was a part of the Observe Scranton “Jane Jacob’s First City Festival,” a weeklong celebration of Jane Jacobs’s life and legacy.
+The festival events took place in Scranton, PA and virtually from May 4, 2021 through May 8, 2021.
 For more information about Observe Scranton and the festival events, please visit https://observescranton.org/.

 Sponsored by The University of Scranton and The Center for the Living City in partnership with United Neighborhood Centers of NEPA, NeighborWorks of NEPA, Scranton Tomorrow, Valley in Motion, the Greater Scranton MLK Commission, and the Scranton Area Ministerium